Lost-Outpost/sovngarde/GAMEPLAY.md

 Septimus includes these optional mods, which can be enabled or disabled via MO2:

+- [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) - It's a fix for a Widescreen 2560x1080, 3440x1440 Vanilla and SkyUI. `Default: Disabled`

+- [Fast Travel for Survival Mode](https://www.nexusmods.com/skyrimspecialedition/mods/21067) - Allow Fast Travel for Survival Mode. `Default: Enabled`

+- [No Killmoves - No Killcams - No Killbites SE](https://www.nexusmods.com/skyrimspecialedition/mods/13395) - This mod disables melee finishing moves, ranged/magic slow-motion kills, and dragon bite-and-throw attacks.
+The goal is to have more intense fights with less cheap deaths.
+The only killcam still enabled is the view that's shown when you're already dead. `Default: Disabled`

+- [No Survival Camera Effects](https://www.nexusmods.com/skyrimspecialedition/mods/13756) - Removes the many blurry camera effects added in survival mode. `Default: Disabled`

+- [Time Format Changer](https://www.nexusmods.com/skyrimspecialedition/mods/28921) - I always hated how the in-game clock was in a 12 hour format, without any way to change it.
+While making a mod to change it, I decided to replace the entire time/date format used by the game to a custom one. `Default: Disabled`

 - Septimus Sus Main Menu Music and Sus Intro Video - Enable at your own risk.
-You have been warned.
-Default: <code>Disabled</code>.
+You have been warned. `Default: Disabled`

-- [Time Format Changer](https://www.nexusmods.com/skyrimspecialedition/mods/28921) - I always hated how the in-game clock was in a 12 hour format, without any way to change it.
-While making a mod to change it, I decided to replace the entire time/date format used by the game to a custom one.
-Default: <code>Disabled</code>

-- [No Survival Camera Effects](https://www.nexusmods.com/skyrimspecialedition/mods/13756) - Removes the many blurry camera effects added in survival mode.
-Default: <code>Disabled</code>

-- [Fast Travel for Survival Mode](https://www.nexusmods.com/skyrimspecialedition/mods/21067) - Allow Fast Travel for Survival Mode.
-Default: <code>Enabled</code>

-- [Complete Widescreen Fix](https://www.nexusmods.com/skyrimspecialedition/mods/1778) - It's a fix for a Widescreen 2560x1080, 3440x1440 Vanilla and SkyUI.
-Default: <code>Disabled</code>